fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 For example, you might want to use SQLAlchemy with Postgres in prod, but for tests maybe you want to use SQLAlchemy with an in-memory SQLite database for faster execution and less setup.
 Or maybe you want your app to gradually move over onto a different database, database driver, ORM or similar.

 Let's define a couple of classes in `repositories.py`.
 First off, we define the abstract class `UserRepositoryABC` that explains which required methods all user repositories must include.
 In this case it's the `create_user` and `get_all_users` methods.
-Then we implement the `UserSqlAlchemyRepository` class, which implements logic on how to communicate with our SQLite database using SQLAlchemy.
+Then we implement the `UserRepository` class, which implements logic on how to communicate with our SQLite database using SQLAlchemy.

-Imagine that you could here add in a `UserMongoDbRepository`, `UserRedisRepository` or `UserFakeRepository` which could be used by your business logic and/or tests.
+I'm just going to call this repository `UserRepository` for now, but imagine we could've had `UserSqlAlchemyRepository`, `UserMongoDbRepository`, `UserRedisRepository` or `UserFakeRepository`, all inheriting from `UserRepositoryABC`.
+That last one, `UserFakeRepository`, could be used in tests and not even communicate with a real database.

 !!! example "repositories.py"